GlobeletJS/tile-stencil/README.md

   - `.spriteData.image`: A PNG image file containing the sprite data
   - `.spriteData.meta`: The JSON document containing the description of each image contained in the sprite
+- `styleDoc.layers`: Some Mapbox styles have non-standard layers that do not list all of the required properties, but rather 'reference' these properties from another layer.
+The layers in the parsed document will have these references resolved, so that the returned document is standards-compliant.

+## parseStyle
-- `styleDoc.layers`: Each layer in the returned style document is parsed by `tileStencil.parseLayer`, as described above
+Like loadStyle, but each layer in the returned document is processed through parseLayer.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise
 [TileJSON]: https://github.com/mapbox/tilejson-spec

 ## Un-supported features
-tile-painter does not implement the following features of the style
+tile-stencil does not implement the following features of the style
 specification:
 - GeoJSON, image, or video sources
 - [Zoom-and-property functions](https://docs.mapbox.com/mapbox-gl-js/style-spec/#types-function-zoom-property)
 - [Expressions](https://docs.mapbox.com/mapbox-gl-js/style-spec/#expressions)

-While expressions are not yet implemented, tile-painter *does* implement the following older features:
+While expressions are not yet implemented, tile-stencil *does* implement the following older features:
 - [functions](https://docs.mapbox.com/mapbox-gl-js/style-spec/#other-function)
   for describing the dependence of a style value on zoom level or feature